Smiling Man

 (617) 227-6076

 "I have been a patient of Dr. James Stein since June 2021.
 At that time, having recently moved to Boston after twenty years in a foreign country, I had a number of outstanding dental issues.
 I am extremely happy with all the dental work that has been performed by Dr. Stein, and I have total confidence in him and his colleagues.
 The office is very professional, but also welcoming and relaxed."
-Kathleen Ford
+Kathleen F.

 Preparatory Treatments